MSagGik/celestial-nav-events/README.md

 By redistributing this project or derivative works without including the `NOTICE` file, you assume full responsibility for any resulting legal or compliance issues.
 The original author and contributors **expressly disclaim** any liability or responsibility arising from your failure to comply with these requirements.

-> ⚠️ `CelestialNavigationEvents` is an open-source project and is not affiliated with JetBrains, Oracle, or any other entity.
-All trademarks and brand names used in this project (such as "Kotlin", "Java") are the property of their respective owners.
+> ⚠️ `CelestialNavigationEvents` is an open-source project and is not affiliated with JetBrains, Oracle, Apache Software Foundation, or any other entity.
+All trademarks and brand names used in this project (such as "Kotlin", "Java", "Apache") are the property of their respective owners.
 > Use of third-party trademarks is for identification purposes only and does not imply any endorsement by or affiliation with the respective trademark holders.
 >
 > This project is provided "as is", without warranty of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and noninfringement.